bhk/rio/concepts.md

 corresponding to the first matching pattern.
 If none of the patterns match, an error occurs.

-In the following example, the fourth pattern is the first to match, and the resulting value is 6.
+In the following example, the fourth pattern is the first to match, resulting in a value of 6.

     match [1,2,3]:
         [a, b, c, d] => 1